Skip to main content

 What is venetoclax?

-Venetoclax works by targeting a specific protein called BCL-2.
-BCL-2 acts like a cell's on/off switch for death, preventing a natural process called apoptosis from eliminating unwanted cells.
+Venetoclax's mechanism of action (MOA) involves targeting a specific protein called BCL-2.
+BCL-2 acts like a cell's on/off switch for death, preventing a natural process called apoptosis (programmed cell death) from eliminating unwanted cells.
 Cancerous blood cells, particularly in CLL, SLL, and AML, often overproduce BCL-2, making them resistant to traditional chemotherapy.
-Venclexta works by binding directly to BCL-2, essentially flipping the cell's death switch back on and triggering apoptosis.
-Venetoclax's mechanism of action makes it a targeted treatment, rather than a chemotherapy treatment.
+Venetoclax binds directly to BCL-2, essentially flipping the cell's death switch back on causing the cell to die.
+Venetoclax is not chemotherapy, it is a targeted treatment (see Is Venclexta chemotherapy? for more information).

-Venetoclax was FDA-approved on April 11, 2016, under the brand name Venclexta.
-There is no generic Venclexta available.
+Venetoclax gained FDA approval on April 11, 2016, under the brand name Venclexta.
+There is no generic Venclexta.

 Venetoclax side effects

-The most common side effects of venetoclax for AML include:
+The most common side effects of venetoclax are:

 Serious side effects and warnings